-- 1. Students entering the University Honors College in the Fall 2017 semester and later are expected to complete seven hours of civic engagement each year for a total of 28 hours.
-Students admitted to the University Honors College as transfer students are expected to complete seven hours of civic engagement each year or a total of 14 hours of civic engagement. - 2.
+- 1. Students who enter the University Honors College in the Fall 2017 semester and later are expected to complete seven hours of civic engagement each year. - 2.
 The only events that count toward this requirement are events organized by the Honors College; the Honors College Club; events recognized by a UCC Area 5 course; or events that students register for through Pioneer Life. - 3.
 The Honors College will accept the number of hours for each event posted in Pioneer Life or by Student Activities.